toskatok/lg/README.md

 MQTT is a messaging protocol and various platforms work with it so creating a load with MQTT creates a way for testing platforms.

+LG has an executable version that you can run on your system with ease.
+Besides, it has a server version that has APIs that are listed [here](https://app.swaggerhub.com/apis/I1820/i1820-lg/1.0.0).

 ## Transport
 LG have an awesome way for customizing portocol named `Transport`.
 Transports give you a way for sending your generated data over your protocol with ease.